visgl/flowmap.gl/examples/react-webpack/README.md

-# flowmap.gl example with React
+# Flowmap.gl example with React

 This example shows a minimal app configuration to use flowmap.gl in a React web app.